khanhlee/khanhlee.github.io/_pages/about.md

 * December 11, 2025.
 Congratulations to <b>Dr. Le Huu Nhat Minh</b> on successfully completing his oral defense and becoming a PhD holder.
 * December 10, 2025.
 Our paper [OASIS-Net: An Obstetric Adversarial Semi-Supervised Image Segmentation Network for Cervical and Fetal Head Ultrasound Imaging](https://doi.org/10.1109/JBHI.2025.3631102) has been published in <i>IEEE Journal of Biomedical and Health Informatics</i>.
 * August 07, 2025.
 Our paper [AI-Driven Multi-Modal Framework for Prognostic Modeling in Glioblastoma: Enhancing Clinical Decision Support](https://doi.org/10.1016/j.compmedimag.2025.102628) has been published in <i>Computerized Medical Imaging and Graphics</i>.
-* July 23, 2025.
-Our paper [Evaluating YOLO for dental caries diagnosis: a systematic review and meta-analysis](https://doi.org/10.1038/s41432-025-01180-1) has been published in <i>Evidence-Based Dentistry</i>.

 # Academic Services
 * <b>Editorial Services</b>